lonnyobrien/reclaim-traditional-name-accessibility/README.md

 An Indigenous name could be a single name in traditional culture, not use the same alphabet or sounds, or have an English or French translation.
 The name change could also have publication exemptions intended to prevent significant harm to the person.
 Residential school survivors and their family members may also reclaim their traditional name.
 ## Form accessibility
 ### Performance
-Forms should be easy for First Nations, Inuit or Métis community members with permanent, temporary or situational disabilities to use with (or without) assistive technologies regardless of physical, cognitive or sensory abilities.
+Forms should be strive to be easy for First Nations, Inuit or Métis community members with permanent, temporary or situational disabilities to use with (or without) assistive technologies regardless of physical, cognitive or sensory abilities.
 ### Errors
 Automatically detected errors should be described in the text and corrections suggested unless it would jeopardize security.
-Field labels and form instructions should be provided when content requires client input.
+Field labels and form instructions should be provided to explain client input.
 Avoid placeholder text in form fields that can be read aloud by assistive technology and not have enough contrast variance.
 ### Commitments
 Forms with legal commitments or financial transactions should be reversible and provide options for reviewing, confirming, and correcting errors before final submission.
 ### Processes